game-ci/docker/README.md

-# Unity CI - Docker
+# Docker images for Unity

+(Not affiliated with Unity Technologies)

-Source of CI specialised docker images for Unity.
+Source of CI specialised docker images for Unity, free to use for everyone.

 ## Base